 This work explores the bowl in sculptural form.

-Click on an image to enlarge and see more images.
+Click on an image for more pictures.

 Balancing Bowls juxtapose forms, materials and notions of solidity and function.
 They are secured to the base but can also move and rock slightly.

 Balancing Bowl (3) (middle) was aquired for the Victoria and Albert Museum's permanent collection in 2017.

 Sterling Silver and patinated base metal, from 250x200x300mm, 2016